-- An alternate mix of "Salesman" has Mike doing a sales pitch at the end.
-According to the Wikipedia article on this album, he's "explaining how to make a joint using a cigarette rolling machine."
+- An alternate mix of "Salesman" has Mike doing a monologue at the end.
+Apparently he's complaining to a salesman about a cigarette-rolling machine that doesn't roll joints properly.

 - The LP was originally supposed to open with "Special Announcement", an In-Joke parody of the tape-alignment instructions to engineers at RCA Records' recording studios that ends with simulated dog barks.

 - Notably, Michael Nesmith has five lead vocals on the album ("Salesman", "The Door Into Summer", "Love is Only Sleeping", "What Am I Doing Hangin' 'Round?", "Don't Call on Me"), almost as many as he'd had on the first three albums combined.
 Even more impressively, only one ("Don't Call on Me") was on a song he also co-wrote.